 During the Home Visit Your teachers will talk and visit with you and your child.
+It is important to relax with the home visit and follow your child’s lead.
+If your child wants to just sit on your lap or observe, that's okay.
+Some children become a little reserved but may warm up later.
+Others will talk a blue streak!
+Your child’s teachers will respect, appreciate, and support your child’s reaction to the home visit.
 Teachers will also provide you with information about the first days of school and answer any questions you or your child have about Hobson School.

 Your Child's First Day of Class Your teachers will let you know which day your child will begin school during your home visit.
-Children in 2-Day, 3-Day, 5-Day classes will share their first day of school with a parent to help aid the transition from home to school.
+You will attend the first day of class with your child.
+Sharing the first day of school with a parent helps aid the transition from home to school.
 To accommodate both children and parents, half of the class will come the first day, and the other half of the class will come the next day.
 (Children in the 5PM class, who attend five days per week, will attend one day with their parent and one day without their parent during the first week of class.
 Your teachers will provide you with details.)
 Please make childcare arrangements for all siblings so that you can give your complete support and attention.
 We look forward to meeting siblings at arrival and dismissal times during the year.

 After the First Day The children will attend without their parents.
 Parents may stay for a little while if needed.
 If you have concerns about your child’s reaction to separating from you please feel free to talk with your child’s teachers and/or the Hobson School director and we can make a plan together.

 It is important for us to talk about any feelings of concern that you have.
 Just be sure to do so without your child present.
 We are happy to help both your child and your family through this transition.
 We understand that it can be a new experience for everyone!
 It is also okay if you are overjoyed to drop your child off and have a morning or afternoon for free time or special time with a sibling!